sirnuke/steambridge/documentation/roadmap.md

 ## 0.0.4

+* Add support for downloading games using SteamCMD, which is a clean and mostly painless method for downloading games from the command line.

+## 0.0.5

 * Create a Gtk2 (Gtk3?)
 GUI for configuration games.

-## 0.0.5

-* Support automagically downloading games from Wine-Steam.
-This definitely requires a lot of blood, sweat, and tears; unfortunately, but it'll be necessary for a lot of games to Just Work.

 ## 0.1.0